 - Laptop: if you’re planning on working while traveling, of course, you will need it.
 If not, leave it at home to save space Alternatively, get a lighter weight iPad or tablet for a few hundred dollars since they are much easier to carry around and you can still do some work on them (also great to have for longer flights that may not have personal TVs)

-- Unlocked cellphone Power adapter/converter (universal adapters are best so you only need to bring one with you, like the Travel Smart All-In-One Travel Adapter below)
+- Power adapter/converter (universal adapters are best so you only need to bring one with you, like the Travel Smart All-In-One Travel Adapter below)

 - Camera plus waterproof (or Ziploc) bags to keep it and other electronics dry